abilian/hop3/README.md

 ## Contributing

 Contributions to Hop3 are highly encouraged, whether it involves fixing bugs, adding features, or enhancing documentation.
 Please refer to the `CONTRIBUTING.md` file for contribution guidelines.

-## License

-Hop3 is licensed under the Apache License, Version 2.0.
-See the `LICENSE` file for more details.

 ## Support and Community